b-studios/expressjs-auth-predicates/README.md

 the route will proceed to function `f` when both conditions `cond1` and `cond2` succeed.

-For disjunction the combinator `either` can be used.
+For disjunction (multiple alternatives that may allow access) the combinator `either` can be used:

     app.get('/helloworld', assure.either(cond1, cond2), f)

 Here the route will proceed to function `f` if either `cond1` or `cond2` suceed.
+It suffices that one of the functions returns `true`.

-By combining piping and `either` arbitrary conditions can be expressed in conjunctive normal form.
+By combining piping and `either`, arbitrary conditions can be expressed in conjunctive normal form.